Penned by Ravi Longia and edited by Eamon Devlin, the report uses MJ Hudson research to identify trends in fund terms.

 - Successor Fund – vast majority of funds restrict the fund manager raising a new fund during the investment period of the existing fund.

-If you wish to discuss the findings of the report, please contact either Edyta Brozyniak or Eamon Devlin:
+If you wish to discuss the findings of the research, please contact either Edyta Brozyniak or Eamon Devlin: